FuelLabs/fuels-ts/SECURITY.md

 We will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

-If the issue is an implementation weakness that cannot be immediately exploited or something not yet deployed, just discuss it openly.
+If the issue is an implementation weakness that cannot be immediately exploited or something that has not yet been deployed, just discuss it openly.

 If you need assistance, please reach out to [security@fuel.sh](mailto:security@fuel.sh).